klasocha/HiggsCP/README.md

 ```

 ## 🌀 Making Predictions
-You can use the pretrained model weights to make predictions.
+You can use the pre-trained model weights to make predictions.
 The following
 command prepares predictions on training and validation data:

 ```shell